Spencer Torkelson Player Props: Tigers vs. Cardinals

-The Detroit Tigers, including Spencer Torkelson (.237 slugging percentage in past 10 games, including no homers), battle starter Adam Wainwright and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.
+The Detroit Tigers, including Spencer Torkelson (.256 slugging percentage in past 10 games, including no homers), battle starter Steven Matz and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-In his most recent game, he went 1-for-5 with a double and an RBI against the Cardinals.
+He strung together two hits (going 2-for-5 with two RBI) in his most recent game against the Cardinals.

 Spencer Torkelson Game Info & Props vs. the Cardinals